awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum.md

 To use Redshift Spectrum, you need an Amazon Redshift cluster and a SQL client that's connected to your cluster so that you can execute SQL commands\.
 The cluster and the data files in Amazon S3 must be in the same AWS Region\.
 For this example, the sample data is in the US West \(Oregon\) Region \(us\-west\-2\), so you need a cluster that is also in us\-west\-2\.
 If you don't have an Amazon Redshift cluster, you can create a new cluster in us\-west\-2 and install a SQL client by following the steps in [Getting Started with Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html)\.

+**Note**
-If you already have a cluster, your cluster needs to be version 1\.0\.1294 or later to use Amazon Redshift Spectrum\.
-To find the version number for your cluster, run the following command\.
+To find the version number for your Amazon Redshift cluster, run the following command\.

 ```
 select version();
 ```
 To force your cluster to update to the latest cluster version, adjust your [maintenance window](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-maintenance-windows)\.

 ## Steps to Get Started<a name="c-getting-started-using-spectrum-steps"></a>